essej/paulxstretch/readme.txt

-	 *Drag envelope line to move line up/down *Right-click envelope view to show some actions/options -Made spectral module on/off states plugin parameters -Fixed bug with the number of harmonics parameter not getting saved and recalled -Fixed bugs with calculations involving samplerate 02-23-2018 1.0.2
+	 *Drag envelope line to move line up/down *Right-click envelope view to show some actions/options -Made spectral module on/off states plugin parameters -Fixed bug with the number of harmonics parameter not getting saved and recalled.
+	-Fixed bugs with calculations involving samplerate 02-23-2018 1.0.2
 	-Added stretch processing bypass parameter (to play the original sound looped like it is passed into the stretcher)